 For this study, we invite parents with a child who has been admitted to hospital with a serious infectious illness in the past (between 2011-2018, and aged 0-5 years at the time of hospital admission) to take part.
 We hope to hear from both parents whose child recovered, and parents who tragically lost their child due to their infection, if you feel comfortable sharing your experience to help our research.

-We invite you to take part in a focus group with us and several other parents, which will last around 60 minutes to 90 minutes.
+We invite you to take part in a focus group with us and several other parents in October, which will last around 60 minutes to 90 minutes.
 During the focus group parents will be asked to share their experiences from the time their child first showed signs of illness right through to their admission to hospital.
 This may include discussion about what went well, and/or things that could have been better.

 Learn from people’s experiences